February 19, 2019

 Meet the “accidental project manager” — those individuals who have been thrust into project management roles without the benefit of project management training.
 According to a recent CareerBuilder study, this describes 58% of managers, while Workfront’s own 2018-19 State of Work Report found that 57% of knowledge workers fit into this category.
 Unfortunately, this lack of formal training has direct negative effects on the quality of transparency and reporting around an enterprise’s projects.
 Accidental project managers are not versed in the best practices that would keep stakeholders in the loop.
 To make matters worse, the accidental project manager also executes a good portion of the work themselves.
 When things pile up, reporting and other visibility-building tasks are often the first things to go.
 It all culminates in an environment where every individual work manager holds his or her own secrets.
 For a leader trying to get the 10,000-foot view of what’s going on, this is a reporting rat’s nest.

 The solution: build a work management structure.
 While PM certification is certainly an option, many companies find that new software options come with PM best practices built in, providing much-needed structure to accidental project managers.
-In these tools, the regular reporting of project statuses is often automated, so embattled accidental project managers can focus on execution, while leaders get the updates they need to stay informed.
+In these tools, the regular reporting of project statuses is often automated, so embattled accidental project managers can focus on project execution, while leaders get the updates they need to stay informed.

 6. Remote/dispersed work teams